SAP-samples/abap-cheat-sheets/01_Internal_Tables.md

 "Table content: 3 / 6 / 9 / 12 / 15
 ```

-The expressions are covered in the cheat sheet [Constructor Expressions](05_Constructor_Expressions.md):
+The expressions are covered in the [Constructor Expressions](05_Constructor_Expressions.md) cheat sheet:
 - [Iteration Expressions Using FOR](05_Constructor_Expressions.md#iteration-expressions-using-for)
 - Special reduction operator `REDUCE` that is based on iteration expressions: [REDUCE](05_Constructor_Expressions.md#reduce)